 - Apple (www.apple.com) - there is an education store discount available on the left column

-For Windows, we strongly recommend Windows 10 or Windows 8.1.
-Both are extremely stable and well-designed operating systems.
+For Windows, we strongly recommend Windows 10.
+It is an extremely stable and well-designed operating system.

 Microsoft Office Suite is a must for academic purposes at CMC.
 CMC now offers free Office 365 for all students and you can install it when you get to campus.
 Your Resident Technology Assistant (RTA) can assist you when you get here!